Photography A-level

 • Wildlife/Animal/Bird Photographer

-Do we get help with portfolio and university applications?
+Do we get help with portfolios and university applications?

 Yes, both lecturers of Photography A-Level have industry experience and will advise students on selecting the best work for their portfolios.

-The course has links with many top photography universities, so are able to support completion of application forms.
+The course has links with many top photography universities, which is able to support the completion of application forms.

 Is there any work experience?